Who We Are

 Go to “What’s Happening” for information about upcoming events.
 Here you can find information and see a trailer of our monthly presentation of an award-winning environmental film.

 Visit “Columns” page for our perspectives on important and timely environmental issues that challenge our community and world.
 You will find our most recent newspaper column and an archive of our past columns, giving you a sense of the wide range of issues we address.
-Our columns and Sustainable Concord Coffee events are often correlated.
+Our columns and Sustainable Concord Coffee events often correlate.

 Working to Build a Sustainable Community